How much homework is too much?

 Schools implementing Healium have seen improvements from supporting dysregulated students and ADHD challenges to empowering students with body awareness and learning to self-regulate stress.
 Here’s one of their stories.

-By providing students with the tools they need to self-manage stress and anxiety, we represent a forward-looking approach to education that prioritizes the holistic development of every student.
+By providing students with the tools they need to self-manage stress and anxiety, we represent a forward-looking approach to education that prioritizes the holistic development of every student, but especially those with attention-related challenges.
+Healium promotes calm and enhances focus in just minutes to help students maintain concentration in the classroom.
+Calmer, more focused students means improved academic outcomes and more engaged learning during lessons and exams.